coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 33 #100DaysOfCode

+Started 'JavaScript: The Advanced Concepts' course by @AndreiNeagoie on @udemy in order to gain a better understanding of what happens behind the scenes in JavaScript!
+Looking forward to gaining a better understanding!

 Day 32 #100DaysOfCode

 Watched some of @YDKJS videos on YouTube, it's great to hear other people's opinions on JavaScript!